×

 "Call frequency is too high."

-This configuration is available for controlling the load to the API.
+This configuration is available for controlling the load to the connector.
 The Connector activity will abort with an error message if the frequency limit is reached.
 Additionally, all Providers that are set to 'Authentication scheme: None' will have 10 ms Usage rule enforced in the backend (it will not appear in the configuration).
 This is to avoid the anonymous sending of a heavy load to an endpoint.

 Note: If you are working with a SOAP web service that doesn't use HTTP headers for authentication, and is encountering this restriction as an issue, you may want to try setting it to 'Authentication scheme: Login/Password' and send a dummy login and password.